Might and Magic IX

 |Release Date:||March 29, 2002|

-Some ten years after the introduction of the first game came Might and Magic 9, bringing with it a new engine and ample promises of reinvigorating the old classic.
+Some ten years after the introduction of the first game of the series came Might and Magic 9, bringing with it a new engine and ample promises of reinvigorating the old classic.
 The good news with number 9 is that the Might and Magic franchise has finally moved away from its sprite-based roots, using the powerful LithTech Engine (No One Lives Forever, Blood 2) to render its fantasy universe.
 The bad is that the same tired gameplay formula come along for the ride, now with a multitude of bugs added for your inconvenience.

 You’re dumped into this fantasy RPG without knowing who you are.
 A shipwreck leaves you stranded on the Isle of Ashes, where a friendly transient is kind enough to let you know that you’re the savior of the troubled land of Chendian.
 The game takes place in a different world, following the destruction of the planet Enroth, which served as a setting for the three previous games.
 Its story is not directly connected to its predecessors, though there are a few references to them.